+TOWN of Irvinton

-TOWN CODE OF ETHICS
+CODE OF ETHICS

+For

+ELECTED OR APPOINTMENT POSITIONS, INCLUDING STAFF, TOWN COUNCIL, PLANNING COMMISSION, AND BOARD OF ZONING APPEALS

 The Town Council adopted the attached Code of Ethics at its meeting on mm/dd/yy The Code addresses how members will conduct themselves in an ethical manner.

-The Code of Ethics is adopted for execution by each elected or appointed member of a Town public body, including the Mayor and Town Council Members, the Planning Commission, Board of Zoning Appeals and Architectural Review Board.
+The Code of Ethics is adopted for execution by each elected or appointed member of a Town public body, including the Mayor and Town Council Members, the Planning Commission, Board of Zoning Appeals, and staff.

-Mission: The Mayor, Town Council and the Staff of Irvington are dedicated to

-provide high level services in a cost- effective manner; display honesty, respectfulness, support the health and economic well-being of our citizens; preserve our historic small-town character; and address public concerns and opportunities promptly and effectively.
+Purpose: The Town of Irvington desires to ensure its business is conducted with respect, honesty, and transparency.
+This code of ethics documents the expected behaviors when interacting with each other, residents, businesses, or other entities as a part of town duties.

 CODE OF ETHICS